bcgov/bcparks-staff-portal/backend/README.md

 - `index.js`: The entry point of the server.
 - `routes/`: Directory containing endpoint route handlers.
 The API endpoints are inside the `api/` directory.
-- `db/`: directory that contains DB connection and config
+- `db/`: Directory that contains DB connection and config
 - `models/`: Directory for Sequelize models.
-- `migrations/`: list of DB migrations.
+- `migrations/`: List of DB migrations.
 Each file represents a change to the DB schema.
 The name of the file starts with a timestamp.
 So that they are sorted by the time they were created.
 -

 ## Setup